Table of Contents:

 When unaware customers end up buying a counterfeit, assuming they are buying original products, it can severely affect their experience with your brand.
 The customers will eventually end up blaming your business for the counterfeits and even write bad reviews online, all of which can severely affect your brand reputation.

-When customers that are genuinely interested in your business end up receiving very low-quality products, it can directly affect how they view your products.
-Customers that have already been tricked into buying counterfeit products can be unlikely to make another purchase with your brand.
+When customers who are genuinely interested in your business end up receiving very low-quality products, it can directly affect how they view your products.
+Customers who have already been tricked into buying counterfeit products can be unlikely to make another purchase with your brand.

 Moreover, customers can also share sensitive and personal information on spoofed websites which can lead to them becoming victims of fraud and phishing.

 Every time a counterfeit product is sold, it causes direct sales loss to your business.
-The problem can get even more complicated as many of the customers purchasing your products may not have the knowledge that they are buying fake products.
+The problem can get even more complicated as many of the customers purchasing your products may not know that they are buying fake products.
 Spoofed websites lead to reduced traffic to your business website, decreased revenue, and depleted customer loyalty.